- Academic Affairs

 Chair yoga is a great practice for everyone, as it deepens flexibility and strengthens personal body awareness.
 Yoga can decrease stress and improve mental clarity.
 Complicated maneuvers and complex movements will not be presented in class.
 All levels of yoga experience are welcome to join us.*

 Building a great financial future can positively affect your mental and physical health.
 Recognizing ways to manage your money, preventing debt and improving credit scores, and saving for retirement can ease the stress and anxiety related to finances.
 These sessions and events will provide resources and tips to help you make effective decisions and be financially confident.

 Learn to relax with guided meditation.
 Employees who are stressed out, anxious, tense, and worried should consider trying meditation.
 Spending even a few minutes in meditation can restore calm and inner peace.
 Meditation is a great practice for everyone, as it deepens personal body awareness, improves concentration, and enhances physical and emotional well-being.

 Being creative has a big impact on well-being.
-Coloring, for example, is not just for kids; it’s a healthy way for adults to relax.
-Lose your stress and unleash your creative skills, while unwinding with relaxing music in Launch Your Life creative sessions.
+Coloring, for example, is not just for kids, it’s also a healthy way for adults to relax.
+Lose your stress and unleash your creative skills while unwinding with relaxing music in Launch Your Life creative sessions.

 * Consult with your physician before starting a new workout regimen.